Blatná Castle: 16th–18th centuries: changing hands and turbulent years

 Adam Lev, the grandson of Zdeněk Lev of Rožmitál, inherited both the Blatná estate and the considerable debts incurred through his grandfather's expenditures.
 As a result, in 1555 he was forced to sell the castle along with the entire town of Blatná.
 Over the following decades, the estate changed hands multiple times before being acquired by Jan of Rozdražov, a member of the noble Polish family known as the Counts of Rozdražov.
-Jan died shortly after purchasing the estate, passing it onto his son, Václav of Rozdražov.
+Jan died shortly after purchasing the estate, passing it on to his son, Václav of Rozdražov.
 Václav was responsible for the construction of the final Renaissance structure on the site – the Rozdražov Palace – built on the northern side of the wall, near the Old Palace and entrance tower.

 In 1622, amid the military upheaval caused by the uprising led by Ernst von Mansfeld during the Thirty Years' War, Václav fled to Silesia, where he died in 1625.
 His widow, Anna Marie, would return to Blatná with their young son, František Ignác, who assumed management of the estate in 1645.

 František Ignác died without an heir in 1691, ending the male line of the Rozdražov family.
 The estate was subsequently inherited by his nephew, Count Jan František Kolowrat-Krakowsky, the son of his sister Anna Kateřina.
 However, Count Kolowrat-Krakowsky soon sold the castle and estate to Countess Ernestina Serényi of the Hungarian noble Serényi family.
 The Serényi family owned Blatná Castle from 1695 until the end of the 18th century, and updated the Rozdražov wing of the castle in the Baroque style.
 During their tenure, the castle suffered a devastating fire that necessitated major reconstruction between 1763 and 1767.

 In 1798, with no Serényi heirs remaining, the estate was purchased by Wenzel Karl (Václav Karel) Hildprandt von Ottenhausen, a nobleman from Tyrol.